vercel/next.js/docs/advanced-features/error-handling.md

 ## Handling Errors in Development

 When there is a runtime error during the development phase of your Next.js application, you will encounter an **overlay**.
+It is a modal that covers the webpage.
+It is only visible when the development server runs using `next dev`, `npm run dev`, or `yarn dev` and not in production.
 Fixing the error will automatically dismiss the overlay.
-It is only visible when the development server runs using `next dev`, `npm run dev`, or `yarn dev` and not in production.

 ## Handling Server Errors

 Next.js provides a static 500 page by default to handle server-side errors that occur in your application.
-This page generates at build time.
 You can also [customize this page](/docs/advanced-features/custom-error-page#customizing-the-500-page) by creating a `pages/500.js` file.

 Having a 500 page in your application does not show specific errors to the app user.